Clause 4.1 Understanding the Organization and its context

 Clause 4.3.
 Determining the scope of the quality management system

 The organization must establish the scope of the quality management system by determining the boundaries and applicability of the quality management system.
 While determining the scope the organization must consider the internal and external issues determined in 4.1., the requirements of relevant interested parties in 4.2. and the products and services of the organization.
 Requirements from these International standards that can be applied by the organization shall be applied within the scope of the QMS.
 Requirements from this International standard that cannot be applied by the organization and which does not affect the organization’s ability or responsibility to provide product and services that meet the conformity of its product and services and enhancement of the customer satisfaction.
 The organization must make available the scope and must maintain scope as documented information stating the Products and services covered by the QMS and any Justification where a requirement of this International Standard cannot be applied.

 - Has the organization established the scope of its QMS?

 - How have the boundaries and applicability of the QMS been used to establish the scope of the organization?

 - Does the scope state the types of products and services covered?

-- While determining the scope, has the organization determined the external and internal issues, requirements of relevant interested parties, product and services of the organization?
+- While determining the scope, has the organization determined the external and internal issues, requirements of relevant interested parties, products, and services of the organization?

 - How has the application of the International Standard within the scope been determined, and how has it been applied by the organization?

 - How have any requirements of the International Standard been determined as not applicable?
 Can you justify how instances of requirements of the QMS cannot be applied?
-Show me how the conformity of products and services are not affected by this.
+Show me how the conformity of products and services is not affected by this.

 - Where is the scope available?
 Where is it maintained as documented information?